t1yeh/labreport3/index.md

 32610     2
 ```
 This command searches for the number of occurrences of the string pattern ```3-2``` within all text files in biomed directory.
 It then uses sum to add up the individual counts from each file and provide the total number of ```3-2``` mentions across all files.
-It can be useful if we can visualize instances of 3-2, which can be a date, being mentioned and its roles/significance in the biomed publication.
+It can be useful if we can visualize instances of 3-2, which can be a date, being mentioned and its roles/significance in the biomed publication without getting bombarded by a bunch of textfile names.